kripanshukumar/Design_and_Simulation_of_0V9V-3V3V-GPIO/README.md

 ## Working

-The whole block of GPIO is divided into three blocks which are INPUT PULL UP/DOWN, INPUT, and OUTPUT.
+The whole circuit of GPIO is divided into three blocks which are INPUT PULL UP/DOWN, INPUT, and OUTPUT.
 The working of these three blocks are explains below:

 ### INPUT PULL UP/DOWN
 A 10 K Ohm resistor is attached to the output pad which is driven by the output of complementary MOSFETS M14 and M13.
 As the output port can be used for other purposes the circuit is made to allow the CMOS output to go into any three states which are PULL UP, PULL DOWN, and HIGH IMPEDANCE.
 In PULL UP mode the 10 K resistance is connected to 3.3V through M14 and in PULL DOWN mode the same resistor is connected to VSS or 0V through M13.
 Talking about HIGH IMPEDANCE state, it is acheived by turning both the PMOS(M14) and NMOS(M13) OFF supplying 3.3.3V to PMOS and 0V to NMOS.
 In this mode other other sub-circuits of GPIO can take control of the output port.
 As the MOSFETS operate at 3.3V running then with 0.9V logic won't be of any use, so the 0.9V is converted in 3.3V logic using the *"Level Shifter"*.
 The logic of applied on the gates of PMOS and NMOS are as follows: